 Forms are used in workflows to collect predefined information from users.
 Some common examples of forms in workflows include service requests, help desk tickets, among others.
 Forms are .NET, so you have full .NET capabilities, including server-side code, which enables more complex implementation.
 Markup is generated in XHTML standard, which supports multiple browsers.

-In this section, we'll cover some key terms and concepts regarding Sequence forms.
+In this section, we'll cover some key terms and concepts regarding Cora SeQuence forms.

 First Define View Method vs. First Define Data Method